-Ronaldo had 'many opportunities' to join top clubs
+'My work in Europe is done' - Ronaldo on Saudi move

 Ronaldo is reportedly set to receive the biggest football salary in history at more than £177m per year in a deal that runs until 2025.

-"As nobody knows, I can say now I had many opportunities in Europe, many clubs in Brazil, Australia, the US, even in Portugal, many clubs tried to sign me," Ronaldo told reporters.
+"As nobody knows, I can say now I had many opportunities in Europe, many clubs in Brazil, Australia, the US, even in Portugal, many clubs tried to sign me," Ronaldo told reporters at his first media conference.

-"But I gave my word for this club for the opportunity to develop the football and all the amazing parts of this country."

 The five-time Ballon d'Or winner was greeted with applause and shouts of his trademark 'Siu' celebration as he spoke.
-He answered questions from a club official but took no questions from reporters.
+He answered questions from a club official but took none from reporters.

+Speaking about his contract with the nine-time Saudi Pro League champions, Ronaldo said: "This contract is unique but I'm a unique player, so for me it's normal.

+"I know the league is very competitive, I saw many games.
+I hope to play after [Wednesday] if the coach thinks there's a chance.
+I'm ready to keep playing football."

 That's why you just did an interview with Piers Morgan saying you wanted to play at the highest level and play in the Champions League until you were 40.